 - 14 Relish Hungarian Food

 Walk Along The Danube

 Cross the Chain Bridge to the Buda side to access the Buda Castle.
-This historical castle and palace was home to the Hungarian kings in Budapest and today is one of the many World Heritage monuments in the city.
+This historical castle and palace were home to the Hungarian kings in Budapest and today are one of the many World Heritage monuments in the city.